 You will receive a debit card, either on the same day or a few days later in the post, and may be asked if you want a credit card.
 Note that, in some cases, there might be a small fee for these.

 All the above are supposed to be standard procedures.
-In practice, things may depend on your personal circumstances as well as the employee you are dealing with.
+In practice, things may depend on your personal circumstances as well as the branch or employee you are dealing with!!!

 Even being Greek, I’ve been asked different things by different bank employees in the past.
 I’ve also had persistent employees trying to sell card protection, health insurance, or something else I didn’t really want at the time.